SoK: Differential Privacies: Differential Privacy

-In the following sections, we detail the different ways in which researchers changed the original DP definition.
-Due to space constrains, only a handful of definitions are formally defined while the majority of the definitions are presented with greater detail in the full version of this work.
 A summarizing table is presented at the end of this work, where for each definition, we also highlight its dimensions and its relation to other notions.
-In Table~4 we also specify whether these notions satisfy the privacy axioms and the composability property (\yes: yes, \no: no, \uk: currently unknown); in Appendix~\ref{app:ax} and~\ref{app:comp} we either provide a reference or a novel proof for each of these claims.
+In Table~\ref{tab:DP_variants}, we also specify whether these notions satisfy the privacy axioms and the composability property (\yes: yes, \no: no, \uk: currently unknown); in Section \ref{sec:sum} we either provide a reference or a novel proof for each of these claims.